-It is our great pleasure to welcome you to the 48th Annual Meeting of the Canadian Association for Physical Anthropology / L'Association Canadienne d'Anthropologie Physique, hosted virtually for the first time in history.
+It is our great pleasure to welcome you to the 1st virtual Annual Meeting of the Canadian Association for Physical Anthropology / L'Association Canadienne d'Anthropologie Physique.
+This is the first virtual annual meeting in our history.
 It's been an unprecedented year of change for all of us, and we are delighted to have this opportunity to come together to support one another as scholars and friends.